 Lighted bike racks are located near every residence hall.
 Always lock your bike with a quality u-lock to secure the frame and front wheel.
 If you keep your bike in your room, you may not use bike hooks in the walls or ceiling.
 Bike registration is free, and mandatory on campus, and can be completed online.
 For more information on campus bicycle programs, visit the Environmental Center website.

-All residents are strongly encouraged to bring a laptop computer and connect wirelessly to the campus network.
-Housing & Dining Services provides a high-speed wireless network to the Internet and campus computing networks in all residence halls.
-Each residence hall room is also equipped with a wired ResNet Ethernet jack, giving residents access to the university network and the Internet.
-Network support services are also available to all residents through the Office of Information Technology.
+All residents are strongly encouraged to bring a laptop computer with a dual-band wireless card.
+Housing & Dining Services provides a high-speed wireless network and each room is also equipped with one wired ResNet Ethernet jack per resident.
+Network support services are available through the Office of Information Technology.
 Note: additional wireless access ports and routers of any kind are NOT ALLOWED in the residence halls.
-If you don't have a computer, there are many computing facilities on campus.
+If you don't have a computer, there are many computing labs on campus.

 Many residence halls have air conditioning, but a small room fan can be helpful in providing some additional cooling, plus it's great for "white noise" in a busy atmosphere.